msorvig/pi-arduino/README.md

 Programming the Arduino Mega from the Raspberry Pi.

-Using
+Using the following software:

 - the Arduino SDK (headers, sources, but not the IDE)
 - avrdude for programming the Arduino
 - Gcc AVR cross-compiler

 1) Install needed prerequisites

     sudo apt-get install arduino-core avrdude gcc-avr binutils-avr gdb-avr avr-libc

-2) Compile the Ardunio Mega library cd archive make
+2) Compile the Ardunio Mega archive/library

+    cd archive
+    make

 This will crate libarduinomega.a

-3) Compile and run the blink example cd blink-arduino make sudo make up
+3) Compile and run the blink example

+    cd blink-arduino
+    make
+    sudo make up